 Physical exercise has excellent anti-inflammatory properties and it is beneficial for the brain, as it reduces the levels of stress hormones and fills you up with energy.
 It can also balance hormones and support the release of endorphins.

 You can rely on the CareClinic health app to manage your brain fog and the associated conditions.
 Within the application, you can record the different manifestations and identify potential triggers, such as the diet, lack of physical activity or excess levels of stress.

 The application is useful for recording all of the treatments, therapies and supplements recommended for brain fog.
 You can set up individualized reminders for both the treatment and your various appointments so that you can get better in no time.

 You might also be interested to know that the application allows you to write about your feelings, thanks to the built-in journal.
 This is a great feature, as you can later review these entries and find out what contributes to the brain fog in the first place.

 CareClinic’s health app allows you to stay organized and in control of your health.
 You may view your health logs, reports and correlations at any time.
 This report can be shared with the physician or therapist so that adjustments or changes can be made to your treatment for brain fog.

-Well, if you address the underlying cause, you will return to normal before you even imagine.
+If you address the underlying cause of brain fog, you can get rid of brain fog quite quickly.
 The most important thing is that you persevere and keep track of your manifestations, working together with your physician to reach an accurate diagnosis and be treated accordingly.
 Start now by downloading the CareClinic app by clicking the banner below.